spShashankGit/ShashankPandey/README.md

 🙋‍♂️ Hi my name is Shashank, Nice to meet you :)

-⛹  ML engineer & Fullstack mobile app developer
+⛹  ML Engineer & Fullstack Mobile App Developer

-🏌️‍♂️ Currently working on Angular Web application Archictecture and development
+🏌️‍♂️ Currently Architecting and Developing a web application with ML backend

 💫 Looking for a ML project to contribute